 Jim Rhoads is Professor of Political Science and the current Department Chair.
 He has been with Westminster College since 1992.
 His primary teaching responsibilities are in the areas of American Politics and Political Psychology.
 He also teaches courses that examine the relationship between popular culture and the political realm.
 Rhoads serves as faculty advisor to Westminster's Mock Convention (the 2nd oldest in the nation), a two-day campus-wide event that simulates a presidential nominating convention.
 Rhoads's research interest is in subjectivity.
 He is the past and current president of the International Society for the Scientific Study of Subjectivity and serves on the Editorial Board of Operant Subjectivity: The International Journal of Q Methodology.
-Rhoads has published numerous articles and has made well over 50 presentations at national or international conferences.
+Rhoads has published numerous articles and has made roughly 60 presentations at national or international conferences.

 PS 101: Introduction to Political Science